Franco-A01733927/RetoFinalMp3/README.md

 - Stop key (C): Reproduces the first song of the playlist
 - Next key (D): Reproduces next song
 - Random key (\#): Reproduces a random song on playlist
-- Potenciometer: sets volume of music player
+- Potentiometer: sets volume of music player

 ## How to Run it with a desktop file:
 1. To create the desktop file you need to create a file like the "prueba_8" where you only specify the path of the main file and the command on terminal to run the python files at the same time ("RetoV2.py" & "oledt1.py").